nlenssen/gistempUncertaintyEnsemble/README.md

 ## Directories

+*Note:* Set the path to these directories in `Namelists/awsNamelist.Rnl`

 `scratchDir/` Contains the majority of the analysis files.
 This will be 50+ GB so will often not fit in a home directory on a remote cluster.
 This directory should have `Raw/`, `Intermediate/`, and `Output/` subdirectories.

 `ensembleOutDir/` The directory where the final ensemble and related analyses are saved